-EDN 531 | Practicum for Assessment and Measurement | 3 credits
+EDN 531 | Practicum III | 3 credits

 This supervised practicum will be conducted in the student's own practice.
 It will provide students an opportunity to apply the theoretical knowledge of EDN 530 in their own practice using research design.
 Students will be expected to use the practicum to hone their use of assessment to foster student learning.
 As part of this practicum, students are expected to complete a culminating practicum project.
 Pass/Unsatisfactory grading.
 Prerequisites: EDN 53018.